 Note: All phone numbers below are University extension numbers.
-If you are outside the University, dial 663 0351 and ask for the extension or dial 662- and then the extension number.
-This prefix should only be used when you are certain of the extension that your require.
+If you are outside the University, dial 663 0351 and ask for the extension or dial 662-and then the extension number.
+This prefix should only be used when you are certain of the extension that you require.
 Callers using 662 cannot be transferred to any other number.

-The Officer-in-Charge (Examinations and Student Records Section) Mr Ross Woodham is located on the ground floor of the Chancellery.
-For particular inquiries regarding the Student Records Unit, including illness and other matters affecting performance in examinations, academic statements, graduation ceremonies, prizes, release of examination results and variations to enrolment programs, phone 3711.
-For information regarding examinations, including examination timetables and clash of examinations, phone 2143.
+The Assistant Registrar (Examinations and Student Records), Mr Peter Wildblood is located on the ground floor of the Chancellery.
+For particular enquiries regarding the Student Records Unit, including illness and other matters affecting performance in examinations, academic statements, graduation ceremonies, prizes, release of examination results and variations to enrolment programs, phone 3711.
+For information regarding examinations, including examination timetables and clash of examinations, contact the Administrative Officer, Mr John Grigg, phone 2143.